How to Become a Fishing Guide?

 The reality is, that most destination for a fishing charter captain only provides months of great work.
 For example, Alaska is hot from June to August with unlimited work, after that what do you do?
 Lake Erie, the season is a bit longer, April to November if you’re lucky.
-This is why many captain tend to fish in the Northern hemisphere in the summer and the Southern hemisphere like FL, TX, etc in the winter to extend their season of guiding.
+This is why many captains tend to fish in the Northern Hemisphere in the summer and the Southern Hemisphere like FL, TX, CA, etc in the winter to extend their season of guiding.
 Every location has limitations, just some more than others.

 Due to these reasons, you have the choice to reconsider doing this part-time or full-time.
 You really have only two options, operate a solo proprietor like many before you.
 Secondly, connect with an online lead generation company.
 The sole benefit, is you don’t pay a commission to anyone.
 The downside for most as a sole is consistency.
 As a partner, you have more dependability of work, no maintaining a website, social media, and working the phone 7 days a week and all hours of the night.

 Most seasoned fishing guides or industry leaders feel that you must fish your local area body of water for years.
 Must be a regular angler before you’ll know the waters well enough to consistently produce fish for your clients.
 It takes time to learn the environment around you to “read the water” to know the various depths and hot spots.
 To “search out” just where and when the fish will show up.
 Well, nothing could be further from the truth.

 Getting established as a fishing guide requires some cash outlay for most people.
 Although it’s possible to save on your expenses by purchasing used equipment, boat, etc., guiding isn’t exactly the kind of business that can be started on a frayed shoestring budget.